 The refreshed UX/UI design standards launched across the organization’s digital presence, most visibly at austinstone.org.
 Reception has been positive from both internal stakeholders and external users, with the design system now serving as the foundation for all digital work across the organization.

-In collaboration with The Austin Stone design team
+In collaboration with The Austin Stone design and communication teams